How to Plan a Slower Hike

 Remoteness – we love remote areas, but they come with additional risks not everyone likes.

 Climatic conditions – temperature, wind, rain, snow.
 Heat is a showstopper for us – we’d much rather walk in rain!
-So climate heavily influences the season we hike in different places.
+Climate heavily influences the season we hike in different places.

 This information then filters out certain hikes.
-For example – we love Tasmania and although a particular Western Arthurs hike looked amazing, the exposure and scrambling/climbing are just too demanding for us.
-But there are still many other options – so many that we can’t possibly do them all!
+For example – we love Tasmania and although a particular Western Arthurs hike looked amazing, the exposure and scrambling/climbing are possibly too demanding for us.
+Fortunately, there are so many other options that we can’t possibly do them all!

 Also, in many cases, parts of a longer hike can be done as a series of day walks or several shorter multiday walks.
-You can often skip or reroute around sections if they are too demanding or don’t interest you: you don’t have to abandon the whole hike from your wish list.
-Our recent Investigator Trail hike is a simple example where we cherry picked the best bits.
+You can often skip or reroute around overly demanding or uninteresting sections: you don’t have to strike the whole hike from your wish list.
+Our local Investigator Trail hike is a simple example where we cherry-picked the best bits.
+And similarly, The Heysen Trail is the iconic 1300km/ 800mi thru hike in South Australia that we’re often asked about.
+But no, we have only done the most interesting parts (for us) through native vegetation, so although it’s a great hike ,it’s not one for us.

 Hike Selection and Route